Not a Pawn…RAID Japan’s “The Bishop”

 After mulling over specs, available promo vids and press release material, I made the choice to grab The Bishop as my first taste of the Maxx series.
 I was anxious to get this new Gen model in hand, as I’ve been a fan of the Technix and Gladiator series.
 I had high hopes.

 Upon arrival…I unpacked the rod, and first thing that grabbed my attention was the sleeve it came in.
 Yeah…not something I tend to dwell on very much these days, as I’ve seen more than I can count, but RAID did an outstanding job with this iteration and I was impressed.
 Heavily padded/built with some mass to it and the silicone badge on a chain is a nice touch.
-It’s the little things, right?
-After admiring the packaging, I unzipped the sleeve and pulled it out…that didn’t sound right, but you know what I mean.
-Moving along…Aesthetics are clean, with a hint of “flash” and it’ll definitely help if you’re a fan of Gold.
-They are not as attractive to me as the Technix series were.
-I was a big fan of the embellishments used on that series, but overall, the color choices line up nicely.
+It’s the little things.
+After admiring the packaging, it was time to check out what this stick felt like in hand.

 The Taper Tester shows that true X-fast taper in action.
 But don’t let that quick transition into backbone scare you away.